usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Facilitator Guide_Case Study Complete.md

 **Part C: Session Bridge Preparation** (10-15 minutes)

 Milestone 2 Connection: Technical Integration Analysis
-- **Pre-Reading Assignment**: Read Cynuria Case Study Milestone 2 \- Integration Solutions
+- **Pre-Reading Assignment**: Read Nagivating Stakeholder and Decision-Making Challenges Case Study Milestone 2 \- Integration Solutions
 - **Reading Focus with New FAR Context**: As you read Milestone 2, consider how Casey's strategically designed market research (using new FAR flexibility) would inform their technical evaluation:

 **Key Questions for Reading:**